defiprime/defiprime1/_posts/2019-05-08-dexwallet.md

 metadescription: DexWallet
 category: blog
 featured-image: /images/DexWallet.png
+intro: Nicola Di Marco Founder & Designer @DexWallet here.
+We are on a mission to build the most advanced mobile wallet for the decentralized finance with integrated borrowing, lending, exchange, and native in-wallet Staking for everyone.
 ---
-Nicola Di Marco
-Founder & Designer @DexWallet

 #### Hello!
 What's your background, and what are you working on?

+Nicola Di Marco Founder & Designer @DexWallet here.
 We are on a mission to build the most advanced mobile wallet for the decentralized finance with integrated borrowing, lending, exchange, and native in-wallet Staking for everyone.

 With a strong focus on UX and a handpicked selection of the best protocols, we are making passive income strategies built on staking and lending truly available at a fingertip for our customers.